MithrilJS/mithril.js/docs/prop.md

 })
 ```

-When this component is initialized, `m.request` is called and its return value is assigned to `req`.
-Before the request completes, the `req` stream remains in a pending state, and therefore has a value of `undefined`. `req.error` is the error stream for the request.
-Since `req` is pending, the `req.error` stream also remain in a pending state, and likewise, `vnode.state.error` stays pending and does not call `this.errorView`.
+When this component is initialized, `m.request` is called and its return value is assigned to `this.data`.
+Before the request completes, that stream remains in a pending state, and therefore has a value of `undefined`. `this.data.error` is the error stream for the request.
+Since the stream is pending, its error stream also remain in a pending state, with a value of `undefined`.

-Then the component renders.
-Both `vnode.state.items()` and `vnode.state.error()` return `undefined`, so the component returns `[m(".loading-icon"), undefined]`, which in turn creates a loading icon element in the DOM.
+Before the request completes, the component renders once.
+Both `this.data` and `this.data.error` return `undefined` at this point, so the ternary operators fall through to `m(".loading-icon")`, which in turn creates a loading icon element in the DOM.

-When the request to the server completes, `req` is populated with the response data, which is propagated to the `vnode.state.items` dependent stream.
-(Note that the function in `catch` is not called if there's no error).
-After the request completes, the component is re-rendered. `req.error` is set to an active state (but it still has a value of `undefined`), and `vnode.state.error()` is then set to `null`.
+When the request to the server completes, `this.data` is populated with the response data, `this.data.error` is set to an active state (but still with a value of `undefined`), and the component is re-rendered.
 The `view` function returns a list of vnodes containing item names, and therefore the loading icon is replaced by a list of `div` elements are created in the DOM.

-If the request to the server fails, `catch` is called and `vnode.state.items()` is set to an empty array.
-Also, `req.error` is populated with the error, and `vnode.state.error` is populated with the vnode tree returned by `errorView`.
-Therefore, `view` returns `[[], m(".error", "An error occurred")]`, which replaces the loading icon with the error message in the DOM.
+If the request to the server fails, `this.data` is set to undefined and `this.data.error` is populated with the error.
+Therefore, `view` returns `[m(".error", this.data.error().message)]`, which replaces the loading icon with the error message in the DOM.

-To clear the error message, simply set the value of the `vnode.state.error` stream to `undefined`.
+To clear the error message, you can set the value of the `this.data` to an empty array, or set `this.data.error` to `undefined`.

 ---